ajburns651/ajburns651/README.md

 - 📝 I regulary post my school notes at ajburns651/School-Notes

-- 📫 You can reach me at Ajburns651#1850 or emailaddress
+- 📫 You can reach me at ajburns651@protonmail.com or on discord at Ajburns651#1850

 ## Operating System & Tools